zehengl/zehengl.github.io/docs/posts/get-started-on-data-science-projects.md

 python -m cookiecutter gh:zehengl/cookiecutter-py-package
 ```

-Then, I can create a virtual envrionment for this project.
+Then, I can create a virtual environment for this project.

 ```
-python -m venv venv
+python -m venv .venv
 ```

 Again I prefer to use `venv` since it's already included the standard library.